kimchijeon/design_portfolio/content/analysis/01_colors.md

 I have also used [Adobe Color](https://color.adobe.com/sv/create/color-wheel) to find complementary colors.

-Following the methodology of the article *The Characteristics of Minimalism in Web Design* (Moran 2015), I've decided to assess the colors found in the background, logo, navigational elements, iconography and typography, but not content images.
+Following the methodology of the article *The Characteristics of Minimalism in Web Design*[^1], I've decided to assess the colors found in the background, logo, navigational elements, iconography and typography, but not content images.

 Results
 -----------------------